 It is important if you want to have healthy studying habits, including positive motivation, to exercise regularly.
 Exercise may not be something that you think about when you are planning out good studying habits, but exercise is important to your overall health.
 Exercising regularly helps your body to release endorphins and can even be a very important stress reliever in your life.
 Utilizing exercise can help to keep both your mind and body in a healthy condition to keep up with your positive studying habits.

-15. Visualize Yourself Motivated
+15. Visualize Yourself as Motivated

 If you want to know how to be motivated to study, then you will need to visualize yourself motivated.
 The truth is, you will not always be motivated.
 Motivation will come and go.
-However, visualizing yourself motivated can help you to feel more motivated.
-Visualize what you would be doing if you were motivated or pretend you know what is motivating you in that moment.
+However, visualizing yourself as motivated can help you to feel more motivated.
+Visualize what you would be doing if you were motivated or pretend you know what is motivating you at that moment.
 These visualizations can often be stimulating enough to create actual motivation in your life.

 Daydreaming about motivation can be helpful, but it is also important to know that forcing motivation is never a good option.
 Trying to force motivation can actually have the opposite effect.
 Instead, it is better to let motivation come to you.
 Sometimes, a lack of motivation actually means that you just need a break from the studying that you are doing.